jplusplus/pltv-jeudinfluences/doc/career.md

 ======

 A career is a list of scene done which include to the option selected if exists.
 Scene doesn't have necessary a choice (flashback for exemple).
-Or the choice can be implicit, with the `default_choice` scene's parameter.

 ```json
 {